 The Dean is required to advise the Committee that the additional requirements have been satisfactorily completed.

-- Prospective applicants wishing to undertake a Doctor of Creative Arts will need to find a suitable supervisor by contacting the Faculty of Arts, Business and Law.
+- Prospective applicants wishing to undertake a Doctor of Creative Arts can use the Research Supervisor Search to find a suitable supervisor.

 - For further information, refer to the Higher Degrees by Research - Academic Policy.